-3.3.1.
-Inter-meeting time distribution
+3.3.1 Inter-Meeting Time Distribution

-Fig. 3 displays, on a log-scale for the y-axis, the complementary cumulative distribution function (complementary cdf) of the inter-meeting time between two nodes for each mobility model and for three different communication radii (r = 50, 100, 250 m).
+Figure 3 displays, on a log-scale for the y axis, the complementary cumulative distribution function (complementary cdf) of the inter-meeting time between two nodes for each mobility model and for three different communication radii (r = 50m, 100m, 250m).

-For the random direction and the random waypoint mobility models, and for each communication radius, we have also plotted the complementary cdf of an exponential distribution (i.e. a straight line on a log-scale for the y axis) with intensity (i.e. slope) $\lambda$ .
+For the random direction and the random waypoint mobility models, and for each communication radius, we have also plotted the complementary cdf of an exponential distribution (i.e. a straight line on a log-scale for the y axis) with intensity (i.e. slope) λ .
 We observe an excellent agreement between the estimated cdf (solid line) and the exponential cdf (dashed line) for the three different communication radii.
-Estimates for the value of $\lambda$ for these two models can been derived and are given in Lemma 4.
-The proof - which confirms that the meeting times can be modeled as a Poisson process - can be found in [5, Chapter 4] and has been omitted here due to space constraints.
+Estimates for the value of λ for these two models can been derived and are given in Lemma 1.
+The proof-which confirms that the meeting times can be modeled as a Poisson process-can be found in [5, Chapter 4] and has been omitted here due to space constraints.